Child Development Services - Frequently Asked Questions

 Am I required to attend the district preschool in my neighborhood or can I choose which one I would like to attend?

 CDS has several different preschool programs.
 Sometimes the appropriate preschool for your child will be at your neighborhood school.
 Depending on your family’s needs and availability, another site may offer the program that fits your needs.
+With the exception of Edison and Webster, Seaside Preschools are designed specifically so neighborhood students get an opportunity to attend preschool and then matriculate into that elementary school when they begin TK or K.

 Can I attend kindergarten in SMMUSD if I attend preschool through the district?